shabin5785/Udemy-React/redux.md

 - in backedn, redux generates a state object (using store), we add data to it using reducers and then link this to react to be displayed.

 -action and action creators are responsible for changing the state

+- an action creator is a fn that returns an action.
+This action has details about the action being generated. the action is then is automatically send to all reducers in the application.
+Reducer can choose depending on action a differnt state.
+This state gets pumped to app state,causing the app to rerender.
+All this is triggered by some action like user click or ajax request etc. For all this work we need to wire action creator to redux.